 - Review of the Development Plans of the target Local Councils, employing a bottom-up, participatory planning and budgeting methodology, resulting in the mainstreaming of LED functions and investments.
 Local Councils subsequently selected key priority areas and projects for LED investment and feasibility studies were supported which provided accurate information for Local Councils to select LED investments based on their sustainability.
-The studies identified 5 viable projects eligible for the LED grants:
+The studies identified 5 viable projects eligible for the LED grants including:

-- A set of secure market stores and a Community Resource Centre offering vocational training and goods and services in ICT and carpentry for Moyamba District Council
+- A set of secure market stores and a Community Resource Centre offering vocational training and goods and services in ICT and carpentry for Moyamba District Council.

 - Mapping studies were conducted for local socio-economic development in the target Local Councils which provided clear and comprehensive data and information on existing and potential economic development opportunities, strengths, weaknesses, threats and recommendations.
-Based on the studies, Local Councils can now make informed decisions on which areas to tap into and which stakeholders to partner with to foster greater socio-economic development.

 - Public-Private Partnership agreements between Local Councils and the private sector have been established to support local income-generating activities.
 Nine Public-Private Partnership contracts were signed over 2011 and 2012 in sectors including food security, education and vocational training, tourism and hospitality, community outreach and market infrastructure.